BudgetForOpenSource/website/README.md

 # Budget for Open Source

 Many open source packages are now critical infrastructure for thousands of companies and engineering teams.
-But with few exceptions, nearly all of these run without a serious budget and rely on the personal energy of a handful of individuals.
+But with few exceptions, nearly all of these run without a serious budget and rely on the personal energy of a handful individuals.
 Maintainer burnout is [real and well documented](https://www.google.com/search?q=open+source+burnout).

 This is a [tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) – that is, many people benefit but none pay for it.